Course Outline

 • Installing and configuring GitHub Copilot in VS Code, JetBrains, and Neovim for government systems

-Using GitHub Copilot Effectively for Government
+Using GitHub Copilot Effectively in Government Operations

 Copilot Chat and Collaboration Features for Government

-Advanced Workflows with GitHub Copilot for Government
+Advanced Workflows with Copilot for Government

 Responsible and Secure Usage of GitHub Copilot for Government